-Whether you're arriving by air, train, car or cruising into Wellington harbour on board a ferry or cruise ship, you'll find it's easy to get to Wellington.
+Whether you're arriving by air, train, car or cruising into the harbour on board a ferry or cruise ship, you'll find it's easy to get to Wellington

-Flying into Wellington is a breeze, with direct connectivity from all over New Zealand, Australia, Fiji and Singapore, across a variety of airlines.
+Flying into Wellington is a breeze, with direct connectivity from all over New Zealand, Australia, and Fiji, across a variety of airlines.
 Less than an hour's flight from most regional centres, Air New Zealand and Jetstar both offer frequent domestic services.

 You can also fly non-stop to Wellington from all major eastern Australian cities (Sydney, Melbourne, Brisbane and Gold Coast).
-Book with Air New Zealand, Qantas, Virgin Australia, Jetstar or Singapore Airlines for an easy 3-4 hour hop across the ditch.
+Book with Air New Zealand, Qantas, or Jetstar for an easy 3-4 hour hop across the ditch.

 Located at the bottom of the North Island, Wellington is positioned on both of New Zealand’s two major state highways, SH1 and SH2.
 It’s also a stop on the Classic New Zealand Wine Trail – keep an eye out for the brown signs displaying grapes as you travel along the scenic driving route.